 APEO targets returns of 1.7x cost/15% IRR on primary transactions as a minimum.

 All of this activity boils down to around six to eight new primary fund commitments in the region of €30-35m each year.
 The target net return on these investments is a minimum of 1.7x cost over the life of the investment, and a 15% IRR, although most fund investments in recent times have materially outperformed this.

 Secondaries and co-investments

-The second element of the investment focus is on secondary transactions, investing into funds after they have themselves have already called down capital (that is, purchasing a holding in an existing fund from another investor, as opposed to primary investment which is an investment in a new fund).
+The second element of the investment focus is on secondary transactions.
 Whilst this was once an area of increasing importance, it has seen its weighting within APEO’s portfolio fall in the last two years.

 The manager monitors the portfolio closely.
 Members of APEO’s team often sit on advisory boards of funds (not interfering in day-to-day decision-making, but providing strategic oversight and other ad-hoc advice) and they have quarterly meetings with the underlying managers.

 APEO will typically hold funds to maturity unless there is a compelling secondary market opportunity.

 APEO’s manager says that it is given a high level of transparency on the underlying portfolio.
 Unfortunately, it cannot share all of this information with shareholders, but it can publish useful aggregate information such as earnings growth and debt levels within the portfolio.
 APEO usually holds funds to maturity, but will occasionally sell funds in the secondary market if it believes the returns on these funds will not meet its minimum target future returns, or if it believes maximum value has been achieved.

 APEO is increasingly allocating toward co-investments, which should reduce its underlying fees.